MSU98/personal-training-app/README.md

 # Personal Training Diary

-A mobile-friendly fullstack web application to track workouts, set goals, view statistics, and export training data.
+A mobile friendly fullstack web application to track workouts, set goals, view statistics, and export training data.

 This project uses a **React + TypeScript frontend** (Vite) and connects to a **.NET Minimal API backend** with a SQLite database.
 User authentication is handled via JWT and certain routes are protected based on login status.